This page may contain affiliate links. Learn More.

 To make refrigerator dilly beans, first clean and cut your beans in the length you prefer.
 Then bring a pot of water on the stove to a boil and salt it well.
 Drop your green beans into the boiling water and boil for three minutes.
 Remove them from the boiling water and drop them into ice water.
 Now you have blanched green beans.

-Pickled green beans without canning
+Dilly beans recipe without canning

 We don’t can anything because I’m not allowed to serve home canned food to the daycare kids, so we do refrigerator pickling.
 It’s so good and so fast and easy with no special equipment needed.
 It helps your garden produce last longer.
 They keep for several months in the refrigerator.
 You can also pickle cucumbers and okra in the refrigerator.